bxdoan/bxdoan/README.md

 <div align="center">

-> Fall seven times and stand up eight.
+> You can never cross the ocean until you have the courage to lose sight of the shore.

-> — Japanese Proverb —
+> — Christopher Columbus —

 </div>